Fort Hood: Military base

 Fort Hood is a large United States military installation; it is the home of III Armored Corps, 1st Cavalry Division, 13th Sustainment Command, First Army Division West, 3rd Cavalry Regiment, 1st Medical Brigade and many other Forces Command and other units.

 The 4th Infantry Division completed its move from Fort Hood to Fort Carson, Colorado, exchanging positions with several units.
 The 4th Infantry Division Museum closed at Fort Hood for the last time on 29 May 2009 to complete its move to Colorado although most of the outdoor pieces remained at Fort Hood as part of the new 3CR Museum.

 Before the breakup of the Soviet Union, Fort Hood was billed as the largest military base in the free world (Fort Benning is larger in personnel, Fort Bliss in land area).
 During peacetime, Fort Hood is a gated post, with the 1st Cavalry Division Museum, the Belton Lake Outdoor Recreation Area (BLORA), and a number of other facilities that are open to the public.
 Access to the cantonments became restricted starting in July 2001.
 However, passes are available to visit the two museums on post, and the lake area remains open to the public without restriction since it is outside the cantonments.
 Various events, including the annual Independence Day celebration, which has one of the largest fireworks displays in the country, are open to the public.

 Shortly after the 2000 census, responsibility for post housing was turned over to privatized partnership with Actus Lend Lease.
-Under the terms of the contract, most of the housing has been remodeled or rebuilt, and hundreds of new units have been built or are in the process of being built, operating as Fort Hood Family Housing.
+Under the terms of the contract, most of the housing has been remodeled or rebuilt, and hundreds of new units have been built or are in the process of being built, operating as Fort Hood Family Housing, and later as Cavalry Family Housing.
 The nine schools on Fort Hood are part of the Killeen Independent School District.

 Fort Hood consists of three sections: the main cantonment, West Fort Hood, and North Fort Hood.
 The main cantonment is bounded by Killeen on the east and Copperas Cove on the west.
-The Fort Hood main cantonment area, otherwise referred to as Main post, holds its own airfield, Hood Army Airfield.
+The Fort Hood main cantonment area, otherwise referred to as Main post, holds its own airfield, Yoakum–DeFrenn Army Heliport.
 North Fort Hood is bounded by Gatesville to the northwest.
-West Fort Hood, bounded by Killeen and Copperas Cove, includes Fort Hood's second airfield, Robert Gray Army Airfield, which has been expanded for civilian use (Killeen–Fort Hood Regional Airport (GRK)) and additional training areas.
+West Fort Hood, bounded by Killeen and Copperas Cove, includes Fort Hood' second airfield, Robert Gray Army Airfield, which has been expanded for civilian use (Killeen Regional Airport (GRK)) and additional training areas.
 To the east and southeast, the reservation is bounded by Harker Heights, Nolanville, Belton, and Morgan's Point Resort.